Richard Starke

 Richard Karl Alfred Starke (born June 18, 1960) is a Canadian politician who represented the electoral district of Vermilion-Lloydminster in the Legislative Assembly of Alberta.
 Starke was elected to his first term as MLA for Vermilion-Lloydminster on April 23, 2012.
 Starke was appointed the minister for Tourism, Parks, and Recreation on February 4, 2013.
 He was not included in the Cabinet sworn in on September 15, 2014, but was appointed Chair of the Rural Health Services Review Committee on September 23, 2014.
 He is one of only two PC MLAs to be elected outside the city of Calgary in the 2015 provincial election.

 Starke ran for the leadership of the Progressive Conservatives in 2017 but was decisively beaten by Jason Kenney who campaigned on a merger with the Wildrose Party.
 When the merger was approved by both party memberships, Starke was the only MLA from either party to not join the United Conservative Party caucus.
-Richard Starke is permitted to maintain his PC status in the legislature even though the party is no longer functioning.
+Richard Starke was permitted to maintain his PC status in the legislature even though the party was no longer functioning.